THERAPISTS MFT TEAM

 Natasha Lazartes, M.A., LMFT is a bilingual Marriage and Family Therapist working with Individuals, Couples, and Families.
 Her areas of interest include: couple conflicts, trauma, acculturation, anger management, self esteem, anxiety and depression.
 Natasha has many years of experience assisting Individuals, Couples and Families in building better communication skills and reunification.
-She is completing a Program in Sensorimotor Psychotherapy, a trauma treatment focusing on mind body connection.
+She has completed a Program in Sensorimotor Psychotherapy, a trauma treatment focusing on mind body connection.
 Natasha works with her clients to assist them in enriching and expanding their lives.

 Jeanie Romero, LMHC, MFT

-Jeanie Romero is a bilingual Licensed Clinical Mental Health Counselor, National Certified Counselor and a 3rd year graduate student in Marriage and Family Therapy program.
-Ms. Romero attended SUNY Stony Brook and obtained a Bachelor’s degree in Women’s and Gender Studies with a concentration in Psychology and Child and Family Studies.
-She also holds a Master of Science in Education in Clinical Mental Health Counseling from St. John’s University. and a certificate in advanced study in school counseling and a postgraduate certificate in child and family therapy from New York University.
+Jeanie Romero is a bilingual Licensed Clinical Mental Health Counselor, National Certified Counselor and holds a second Masters Degree in Marriage and Family Therapy.
+Ms. Romero obtained a Bachelor’s degree in Women’s and Gender Studies with a concentration in Psychology and Child and Family Studies.
+She also holds a Master of Science in Education in Clinical Mental Health Counseling and a Certificate in Advanced Study in School Counseling and a Postgraduate Certificate in Child and Family Therapy.
 As a Licensed Mental Health Counselor Ms. Romero assists individuals with various mental health issues, couples with relational issues, families and children with an array of problems and circumstances that affect their relationships.
 Ms. Romero has worked with people from various backgrounds by using a multicultural lens and has conducted individual, couple and family therapy sessions in Spanish.

 Daniel L. Araoz, Ed.D